Access the Series: Enrolling now in The Estate Registry. →

 4. Spray the parchment surface lightly.

-Developing the Caramel Emulsion
+Melt the Caramel

 1. In a medium stainless steel saucepan over medium-low heat, combine the caramels, 4 tablespoons of butter, and sweetened condensed milk.